Skip to main content

 Text clues

+Hints: Instead of showing the actual words, you may also provide clues like in a crossword puzzle.
 For example, instead of listing "Sacramento," you could clue it as "Capital of California."

 Multimedia clues

-Add images, audio, or video to your clues.
+You can add images, audio, or video to your clues.
 A thumbnail appears next to each clue - clicking it displays the image or plays the media.
 You can combine multimedia with text for even richer clues.

 The PuzzleMe platform allows you to use your media in several places.
 Some examples of media usage include using a puzzle backdrop image, images or audio inside crossword or Word Search clues, images for a Picdoku game, and game completion sounds.
 If you are on the Professional or Enterprise Plans, you can upload your media files into PuzzleMe.
 If you are on the Personal Plan, you will have to host them on a public website and provide the URL to PuzzleMe.